angeris/guille.site/content/pca-convex.md

 tags: math, pca, non-convex, convex
 date: 2018-05-16

-It's been a while since I last posted (my posting has been less once every two weeks and more like one every two months), but here's a post I've been sitting on for a while that I never got around to finishing.
+It's been a while since I last posted (my posting has been less once every two weeks and more like once every two months), but here's a post I've been sitting on for a while that I never got around to finishing.
 As per [rachelbythebay's advice](https://rachelbythebay.com/w/2018/03/13/write/), I decided to just finish it and post it up.
 It's likely to be a little rough, but feel free to [tweet](https://twitter.com/GuilleAngeris) any questions or things that you'd like more fleshed out (as usual!).

 ## Quick introduction to PCA